whyboris/utilitarianism.net/content/en/02-types-of-utilitarianism.md

 > **Welfarism is the view that the value of an outcome is wholly determined by the well-being of the individuals in it.**[^3]

 Specifically, welfarism holds that positive well-being is the only intrinsic good, and negative well-being is the only intrinsic bad.
-Philosophers use the term “well-being” to describe everything that is _in itself_ good for someone, as opposed to things that are merely _instrumentally_ good.
-For example, money can buy many useful things and is thus instrumentally good for you, but having money does not _in itself_ constitute well-being.
+Philosophers use the term “well-being” to refer to what’s good _for a person_, as opposed to what’s good _per se_, or “from the point of view of the Universe” (to use Sidgwick’s poetic phrase).
+So, for example, one might coherently think that the punishment of an evil person is good, and moreover it’s good precisely because that punishment is bad _for him_.
+But that would be to reject the kind of welfarism that utilitarianism accepts, on which positive well-being is always intrinsically good, and negative well-being is always intrinsically bad.

 Different [theories of well-being](/theories-of-wellbeing) regard different things as the basic constituents of well-being.
 The three main theories are _[hedonism](/theories-of-wellbeing#hedonism)_, _[desire theories](/theories-of-wellbeing#desire-theories)_ and _[objective list theories](/theories-of-wellbeing#objective-list-theories)_.
+[Chapter 4](/theories-of-wellbeing) explains these different theories of well-being in more detail.

 While every plausible view recognizes that well-being is important, some philosophers reject welfarism by claiming that other things matter in addition.
 For example, [egalitarians](/near-utilitarian-alternatives#egalitarianism-and-distributive-justice) may hold that inequality is intrinsically bad, even when it benefits some and harms none.
 Others might hold that [environmental](/near-utilitarian-alternatives#environmental-value) and [aesthetic value](/near-utilitarian-alternatives#aesthetic-value) must be considered in addition to well-being.
 Welfarists claim that these other things matter only insofar as they contribute to someone’s well-being.